📝 Financial KPIs & management · ⏱️ 3 min read

 Frequently asked questions

-What if my food cost is structurally above the benchmark?
+What if my food cost consistently runs above industry benchmarks?

-How do I involve my team in these targets?
+How do I get my team invested in hitting these targets?

-What if I miss multiple targets at once?
+Should I panic if I miss multiple targets simultaneously?

-Focus first on the KPI with the biggest impact on your results.
-Usually that's food cost.
-Solve one problem at a time before moving to the next.
-Changing too much at once creates chaos.
+Focus on the KPI with the biggest financial impact first - usually food cost.
+Solve one problem completely before tackling the next.
+Trying to fix everything at once creates chaos and dilutes your efforts.

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.